 The Contra series is considered the pinnacle of the run-and-gun genre.
 Especially because of the high volume of alien enemies, the games are best enjoyed with two players.
 Interestingly, Contra III lets you choose between full-screen and split-screen, the latter letting the players separate.
 As with almost every SNES sequel, Contra III basically recreates the original NES game with 16-bit technology, audio, and visuals.
 Not having played it before, I was surprised to discover that it contains only six levels, two less than the NES games!
-That's a bit disappointing.
-It takes speed runners only twelve minutes.
+That's disappointing.

 In all the classic Contra games, the first player controls Bill and the second Lance, who seek vengeance for a devastating attack in the year 2636 by an alien enemy called the Red Falcon.
-Actually, there's a chronological discrepancy between the Japanese and American versions, because in America the setting for the NES game was changed to the present (i.e., 1987) to cash in on the popularity of the Rambo and Predator movies.
+Actually, there's a chronological discrepancy between the Japanese and American versions, because in America the setting for the NES game was changed to the present (i.e., 1987) to cash in on the popularity of the "Rambo" and "Predator" movies.
 (Meanwhile, in Europe everybody was changed into robots called "Probotectors"!)
 As a result, the American version of Contra III stars Jimbo and Sully, the descendents of Bill and Lance.
-(Why do they need to be descendents, anyway, and who can trace their lineage back seven hundred years!?)
 In the opening cinematic, Sully/Lance looks uncannily like Sylvester Stalone and says, "Let's attack aggressively."
 There's no exclamation point, so I imagine he says it dispassionately, as though laying out a carefully thought-out strategy.

 Jimbo and Sully come equipped with two machine guns.
 These shoot very quickly and, like all the weapons, can be aimed in all eight directions of the d-pad.
 Still, you'll want to replace the machine guns whenever you can with the frequent weapon drops for which the Contra series is celebrated.
 These are crush, homing, spread, laser, and flamethrower.
 The best one may be spread, because it shoots five bullets at once in a wide spread.
 Homing is excellent as well.
 Crush has limited range and is slow, which makes it bad against normal enemies, but it does a lot of damage, which is good against stronger enemies and bosses.
 I dislike the laser because you can shoot only one at a time.
 The flamethrower has limited range but can be whipped about rapidly in any direction.
 The main reason the game is so fun is that all six weapons are fun.
 You can also pick up bombs, which when detonated (press A) destroy all enemies on screen.
 At certain points you will pick up a barrier that provides brief invincibility.